facebookresearch/CompilerGym/docs/source/llvm/index.rst

-We characterize the datasets below in radial plots which show, clockwise from the top: the average number of instructions per benchmark, the density of branching instructions, the density of arithmetic instructions, and the density of memory operations.
+We characterize the datasets below in radial plots which show, clockwise from the top: the average number of instructions per benchmark, the density of branching instructions, the density of memory operations, and the density of arithmetic instructions.
 For example, comparing blas-v0 and cbench-v1 shows that blas-v0 consists of smaller programs with a similar density of branches, a higher density of arithmetic operations and relatively few memory operations. cbench-v1, in contrast to the small linear algebra kernels of blas-v0, contains